awemorris/PlayfieldEngine/README.md

 ## Quick Start

+Precompiled binaries are available for Windows, macOS, Linux, and Chromebook!

 ### 1. Download the latest binary:

 - Precompiled binaries are available on the [Releases page](https://github.com/awemorris/PlayfieldEngine/releases)

 ### 2. Run a game script

-- Place the sample game files alongside the binary, i.e., `playfield.exe`, `Playfield.app`, or `PlayfieldEngine-x86_64.AppImage`.
+- For Windows, macOS, and Linux:
+    - Place a binary alongside a sample game.
     - Run the app.
         - Windows: Double click the `playfield.exe` file.
         - macOS: Double click the `Playfield.app` icon.
         - Linux: Run `./PlayfieldEngine-x86_64.AppImage` on the terminal.
-- For Chromebook users:
+- For Chromebook:
     - Open [this page](https://noctvm.io/w/) on the browser, then open a game folder.

 ### 3. Explore more features

 - See the [Getting Started](docs/mkdocs-en/docs/gettingstarted.md) page for the overview.
 - See the [Full Documentation](docs/mkdocs-en/docs/index.md) for the details.

 ### Appendix.
 Build from source